-Despite being illegal, the release of small hand-made hot air balloons is common in Brazil.
+Despite being illegal, the release of the hand-made balloons - or lanterns - is common in Brazil.
 The balloons often cause fires when they land.

 The incident took place just a few days short of the one-year anniversary of the Rio Games, which opened on Aug.
 5.